-Check if there are retailers in your area that buy and sell used gym equipment.
+Check if there are retailers in your area that actively buy and sell used gym equipment.

 Some shops only buy certain types of equipment, so check their site first for the list of used exercise equipment they accept.

-Usually, these include treadmills, cardio machines, elliptical trainers, free weights such as dumbbells, exercise bikes, etc.
+Usually, these include treadmills, cardio machines, elliptical trainers, free weights such as dumbbells, upright bikes, exercise bikes, etc.

 If they don't provide that information online, you can call them on the phone or visit their store to inquire about their process and required documents, if any.

-- You get cash for your used gym equipment on the spot
+- You receive immediate cash for your used gym equipment

 - They offer much lower rates than a private buyer would

 People usually go to a pawn shop to get a temporary loan, but some of them don't know that you can also sell your used gym equipment outright to a pawn shop minus the loan process.